 If we were to start with this as a starting point for a future tech pack, we could just change the style name on the first sheet and again, it will apply to all of the remaining sheets.

 To link a sheet with a space in the sheet name, you must wrap the name with apostrophes, like this: ='FIT 1'!E16.

 The easiest way to use this formula is to have excel do it for you.
 Start building the equation in the sheet using the equal sign, and then move to the sheet and click the cell you want to harvest your information from, and hit enter.
 I use this formula in multiple areas of tech packs, but a great way is linking the specs from the fit specs tab to the final graded tab under the 'base size' specs.
 By linking these cells, you remove duplication of work, and you also ensure much more accuracy and consistency throughout.
 You have to be aware of them and make sure they are linked to the correct cells, but it's much easier than updating every page on its own!

 Crazy to work smarter instead of harder, right?

-After you fill out the basic info and the sketch page, move onto the next.
-Add your inspiration images, close up pictures of details that you want to include, material photos, construction images.
+After you fill out the basic info and the sketch page, move on to the next.
+Add your inspiration images, close-up pictures of details that you want to include, material photos, and construction images.
 If you haven't already started doing this, I recommend creating several folders to organize your inspiration and other files so that you're not looking all over the place at this point.

 Continuing to go one page at a time, fill in as much as you can that you are confident about.
 You know how you want your item to be, so really look at it from every angle if you can.
 For the BOMs and detail pages, include images (they are worth more than 1,000 words!), especially if you're not able to articulate precisely what you mean.